mpaliwoda/reset-macro-py/README.md

 * `Ctrl + m` creates new RSG world, works for 1.14+
 * `Ctrl + k` creates new SSG world, works only in 1.16
+* `Ctrl + o` creates new FSG world using seed from clipboard, works only in 1.16
 * `Ctrl + n` exits current singleplayer world, works for 1.14+
 * `Ctrl + /` exits macro gracefully, although good old `Ctrl + c` works as well